alexisfcote/offline_slides/README.md

 [![Build Status](https://travis-ci.com/alexisfcote/offline_slides.svg?branch=master)](https://travis-ci.com/alexisfcote/offline_slides)

 # Offline Slides
-Hacky program to make a jupyter notebook into offline reveal.js slideshow.
+Program to make a jupyter
+notebook into offline reveal.js slideshow.
 Can also output a html version.
 Will create a .slides.offline.html next to the notebook as well as a ext/ folder including all of the required files.